AdaCore/spark2014/docs/lrm/source/subprograms.rst

 specify that a composite object is updated but not read by a subprogram.]

+A formal parameter with a mode of **out** is treated as not having an entry value (apart from any discriminant or attributes of properties of the formal parameter).
+Hence, a subprogram cannot read a value of a formal parameter of mode **out** until the subprogram has updated it.

 .. centered:: **Verification Rules**

 #.
 A subprogram formal parameter of a composite type which is updated
    but not fully initialized by the subprogram shall have a mode of **in out**.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.2 VR A subprogram formal parameter of a composite type which is updated but not fully initialized by the subprogram shall have a mode of **in out**.

+#.
+A subprogram formal parameter of mode **out** shall not be read by
+   the subprogram until it has been updated by the subprogram.
+The use of a discriminant or an attribute related to a property, not its value, of the formal parameter is not considered to be a read of the formal parameter.
+[Examples of attributes that may be used are A'First, A'Last and A'Length; examples of attributes that are dependent on the value of the formal parameter and shall not be used are X'Old and X'Update.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.2 VR A subprogram formal parameter of mode **out** shall not be read by the subprogram until it has been updated by the subprogram.
+The use of a discriminant or an attribute related to a property, not its value, of the formal parameter is not considered to be a read of the formal parameter.
+[Examples of attributes that may be used are A'First, A'Last and A'Length; examples of attributes that are dependent on the value of the formal parameter and shall not be used are X'Old and X'Update.]

 Subprogram Bodies
 -----------------